Just-Insane/helm-vault/README.md

 # Project Status

-Show the build status if you have a CI server:
+Build Status:

 [![Build Status](https://gitlab.com/just.insane/helm-vault/badges/master/build.svg)](https://gitlab.com/just.insane/helm-vault/badges/master/build.svg)

 Helm-Vault is in an pre-production state currently.
-It should work across platforms, and should be able to handle most YAML thrown at it, but it is missing some features, like a helm wrapper.
+It should work across platforms, and should be able to handle most YAML thrown at it, but it is missing some features.

 **[Back to top](#table-of-contents)**